sgmess/HollowClock5Plus/README.md

 The code has been developed for the [SeedStudio XIAO](https://www.seeedstudio.com/Seeed-Studio-XIAO-ESP32C6-p-5884.html), but other ESP-based microcontrollers should work out of the box.

+[2025-01-13] New option has been added - chime sound In addition when clock connects to the acces point it plays short music ;)

 ## Compile

 To compile the code, follow these steps: